 And be prepared for crappy weather.
 Rannoch Moor and Lairig Mor have exposed spots on the trail as does Devil’s Staircase.
 You won’t want to be caught there in a downpour.

-Lastly, be open to meeting people along the way.
 Everyone is supportive and helpful — after all, we’re all in the same boat just wanting to finish the 96 miles without too many blisters!
 I ended up walking with a few men I had met earlier in the week on my last day.
 It was a wonderful way to end the hike.

 Why is the West Highland Way so amazing?